At a Glance

 - Why this job: Perfect for those wanting to dive into cybersecurity while enhancing their engineering skills.

-- Qualifications: Strong experience with Prometheus, Splunk, and observability principles required.
+- Qualifications: Experience with Prometheus, Splunk, and a programming language is essential.

 - Other info: Participate in a 24/7 on-call support rota and collaborate in an Agile setting.